Jeff Buckley: Grace

 Grace was released on August 23, 1994.
-In addition to seven original songs, the album included three covers: "Lilac Wine", based on the version by Nina Simone; made famous by Elkie Brooks, "Corpus Christi Carol", from Benjamin Britten's A Boy was Born, Op.3, a composition that Buckley was introduced to in high school, based on a 15th-century hymn; and "Hallelujah" by Leonard Cohen, based on John Cale's recording from the Cohen tribute album, I'm Your Fan.
+In addition to seven original songs, the album included three covers: "Lilac Wine", based on the version by Nina Simone and made famous by Elkie Brooks; "Corpus Christi Carol", from Benjamin Britten's A Boy was Born, Op.3, a composition that Buckley was introduced to in high school, based on a 15th-century hymn; and "Hallelujah" by Leonard Cohen, based on John Cale's recording from the Cohen tribute album I'm Your Fan.
 His rendition of "Hallelujah" has been called "Buckley's best" and "one of the great songs" by Time, and is included on Happy Mag's list of "The 10 Best Covers Of All Time", and Rolling Stone's list of "The 500 Greatest Songs of All Time".

 Sales of Grace were slow, and it garnered little radio airplay despite critical acclaim.
 The Sydney Morning Herald proclaimed it "a romantic masterpiece" and a "pivotal, defining work".
 Despite slow initial sales, the album went gold in France and Australia over the next two years, achieved gold status in the U.S. in 2002, and sold over six times platinum in Australia in 2006.

-Grace won appreciation from a host of revered musicians and artists, including members of Buckley's biggest influence, Led Zeppelin.
+Grace won appreciation from a number of revered musicians and artists, including members of Buckley's biggest influence, Led Zeppelin.
 Jimmy Page considered Grace close to being his "favorite album of the decade".
 Robert Plant was also complimentary, as was Brad Pitt, saying of Buckley's work, "There's an undercurrent to his music, there's something you can't pinpoint.
 Like the best of films, or the best of art, there's something going on underneath, and there's a truth there.
 And I find his stuff absolutely haunting.
 It just ... it's under my skin."
-Others who had influenced Buckley's music lauded him: Bob Dylan named Buckley "one of the great songwriters of this decade", and, in an interview with The Village Voice, David Bowie named Grace as one of 10 albums he'd bring with him to a desert island.
+Others who had influenced Buckley's music lauded him: Bob Dylan named Buckley "one of the great songwriters of this decade", and, in an interview with The Village Voice, David Bowie named Grace one of 10 albums he would bring with him to a desert island.
+In 2010, the Smiths singer Morrissey, one of Buckley's influences, named Grace one of his favorite albums.